So you’ve decided to start skateboarding…

 And now your board is complete!
 I have included a video that will show you all these parts as well as one that will teach you how to put it together.

-More tips on how to pick your board
+More tips on how to pick your skateboard

 We think its super awesome that you’ve decided to start skating.
 I hope this helped guide you on how to go about getting your first board.
-Best of luck and most of all remember to have fun!
+For those who are returning to skateboarding after a break, we’re glad you’re with us and happy to help you get back on your board.